LVBullock-FSdev/LVBullock-FSdev/README.md

-# Hey there 👋🏾, I am Laura.
+# Hey there! 👋🏽, I am Laura.
 ### Welcome to my GitHub.
 I hope you find something useful here.

 <!-- I want to add a banner that stretches across the width of the page ??? <img align="left" height="auto" width="150" src="./img/coding_background.jpg" alt="computer screen with code">  -->